-- Human rights policy and public statement adopted by ABB Group in 2007 - Further work to embed human rights into business decision-making processes, including risk review for projects.
-Human rights considerations integrated in supply chain questionnaire, new Supplier Code of Conduct, mergers and acquisitions process. - Human rights considerations embedded in internal protocol for deciding where ABB should have business activities. - Global human rights training workshops started in ABB in 2010 with training in three countries.
-Training is aimed at business managers, and key functions such as Supply Chain Management, Human Resources, Legal and Compliance, Communications and Sustainability.
-Further sessions planned for 2011. - Active participation in international organizations and workshops seeking to promote business awareness and support for human rights.
-These include UN Global Compact Leaders Summit in 2010, UNGC Human Rights Working Group, input into work of UN Special Representative for Business and Human Rights, Global Business Initiative on Human Rights and others.
+- Human rights policy and public statement adopted by ABB Group in 2007. - Further work to embed human rights into business decision-making processes, including risk review for projects.
+Human rights considerations integrated in supply chain questionnaire, new Supplier Code of Conduct, mergers and acquisitions process. - Human rights considerations embedded in internal protocol for deciding where ABB should have business activities. - Global human rights training workshops started in ABB in 2010 with sessions in three countries, and continued in 2011 in four other countries.
+A formal sustainability objective has been set to conduct training in ABB's top 12 manufacturing and exporting countries by end of 2012.
+Training is aimed at business managers, and key functions such as Supply Chain Management, Human Resources, Legal and Integrity, Communications and Sustainability. - Active participation in international organizations and workshops seeking to promote business awareness and support for human rights.
+These include UN Global Compact and the Global Business Initiative on Human Rights.